CVIR-Lab/FractalRetinex/README.md

 # FractalRetinex
-## This is the official implement for the manuscript submitted to Optical Express:
-## FractalRetinex: A Fractal-based Lightweight Retinex Model for Low-light Image Enhancement
+## This is the official implement for the manuscript: FractalRetinex: A Fractal-based Lightweight Retinex Model for Low-light Image Enhancement submitted to Optical Express.